popala1986/oneway-ticket-travel/README.md

 # ✈️ One Way Ticket Travel

-**One Way Ticket Travel** is a web application built with Spring Boot that allows users to search for travel offers using dynamic filters such as continent, country, destination city, departure date, and number of travelers.
+**One Way Ticket Travel** is a web application built with Spring Boot that allows users to search for travel offers using dynamic filters such as continent, country, destination city.

 ## 📦 Technologies Used